Galapagos Islands Fishing

 Fishing at Isabela Island

-Season: The season runs from January through June, the peak time for striped and blue marlin.
+Season: The Isabela season runs from March through June, the peak time for blue marlin.

-Methods: Sportfish Galapagos Expeditions (SFGE) offers both fly and conventional fishing, inshore and offshore.
+Methods: For Isabela Island, Sportfish Galapagos Expeditions (SFGE) offers conventional fishing and offshore fishing.

 Group Size: Fishing packages are available for private groups of one to four anglers.
 Each booking is exclusive—groups are not combined—so you’ll enjoy a personalized experience with your own party.